NiccoBiondi/InverseReinforcementLearningApp/ReinforcementLearning/ReinforcemenLearning.md

 # Reinforcement Learning

-In this file are contained the Reinforcement Learnig  element used by the application.
+In this folder are contained the Reinforcement Learnig  element used by the application.

 ## Policy